pytorch/pytorch.github.io/_features/python-first.md

         a = a + 1
     print()
   ```
-summary: Deep integration into Python allows popular libraries and packages to be used, while a new pure C++ interface (beta) enables performance-critical research.
+summary-home: Deep integration into Python allows popular libraries and packages to be used, while a new pure C++ interface (beta) enables performance-critical research.
-featured: true
+featured-home: true
 ---

 Deep integration into Python allows popular libraries and packages to be used, while a new pure C++ interface (beta) enables performance-critical research.